 When a virus infects your eye, antibiotics won't help.
 That's because antibiotics only work on bacteria.
 Therefore, care is limited to steps that help make your eye feel better as your immune system does the hard work of clearing the infection.
 Eye drops, warm compresses, and cleaning your eyelids can all help.
 Be sure to use a different compress for each eye and to use fresh, clean compresses each time you do this step.

 This type responds to antibiotics, so you can speed up your recovery if you get some from your Plano , TX optometrist.
 For the relief of symptoms before the medicine has had a chance to work, use the same methods that you would use for viral pinkeye.

 It's rare for fungi to infect the eyes, but it does happen – and when it does, it can be dangerous.
 Always go to your eye doctor if you suspect fungal pinkeye.
 This type of infection often comes from contact with contaminated plant material, such as grasses or twigs.
 Such material doesn't necessarily have to stick you in the eye to cause an infection.
 If you've been working in the yard and you touch contaminated plant matter, an infection can be spread to your eyes from your now-contaminated hands.
 Fungal pinkeye can also result from using contaminated contact lenses, eye drops, or other such things.

 Contact Us Today

-If you're suffering from pinkeye, make an appointment with your optometrist at Eye Gallery in Plano or Prosper, TX today.
+If you're suffering from pinkeye, make an appointment with your optometrist at Eye Gallery in Plano , TX today.
 Even if the infection is viral, the doctor can give you eye drops and instructions to reduce the discomfort for the duration of the problem.